Building and farm equipment moves

 - remember that cultivators, air seeders, and grain augers make contact with overhead power lines most often.

-For more information on oversized move permits, contact Manitoba Infrastructure and Transportation - Motor Carrier Permits and Development.
+For more information on oversized move permits, contact Manitoba Infrastructure - Motor Carrier Permits and Development.

 If you have concerns about clearance to overhead power lines, contact: